Monday Night Folk Dances

 If you’re looking for a fun evening out, with a workout to great live music …

-1st and 3rd Mondays of each month (Feb-Dec, except Easter) and occasional bonus nights
+1st and 3rd Mondays of each month (Feb-Dec, except Easter) and occasional extra 2nd Monday nights

 Most nights are US contra dances, but sometimes we have French Balfolk dances and we occasionally have something else entirely.
 All our dances are fun, exciting and lively, with no dancing experience required.